kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be participating in community-driven-crypto, a joint seminar for participants in cryptography, privacy and security.
 - I am giving a talk on Isogenies at the CSRMP alumni Research showcase! (yay isogenies!!!!)
 - I have been chosen as a mentee for the LXAI mentorship program at NeurIPS 2021!
+- I am doing a podcast with Corecursive
+- I was invited to a recruiting event and tech talk (1 of 14 persons chosen) for Hudson River Trading (HRT)
+- I have accepted a Summer Research Internship for summer 2022 and am SUPER excited about it!!!!

 ## 2020